alexanderpalsson/katacoda-scenarios/qlik-corectl/step5.md

 To be able to load data into your newly created app you will have to:
 1. Define what load script you want to use.
-2. Then you will need to expose a connection from the QIX container to the load script.
+2. Then you will need to expose a connection from the engine container to the load script.

 **Exercise: Add the script**